jupyter/jupyter.github.io/install.md

 ## Jupyter Notebook

-Install the classic Jupyter Note with one of the following:
+Install the classic Jupyter Notebook with one of the following:

 ```bash
 pipenv install notebook